sanderland/katrain/README.md

  * Ideas, feedback, and contributions to code or translations are all very welcome.
     * For suggestions and planned improvements, see [open issues](http://github.com/sanderland/katrain/issues) on github to check if the functionality is already planned.
-    * I am looking for contributors of more translations of both this manual and the program itself.
-The best way to help with this is to contact me on discord.
 * You can contact me on the [Leela Zero & Friends Discord](http://discord.gg/AjTPFpN) (use the #gui channel) to get help, discuss improvements, or simply show your appreciation.
 * You can also donate to the project through [Github Sponsors](http://github.com/sponsors/sanderland).